joepie91/radium/README.md

 ## Setup

-To install dependencies you need for developing on Radium: `npm install`
+To install dependencies you need for developing on Radium: `npm install`.
+If you don't have `npm`, install NodeJS - npm is included.

 Note that `coffee-script` may fail to install; in that case, you'll need to install it manually (and you can ignore the error from the previous command): `sudo npm install -g coffee-script`